• Skip to primary navigation

 The prepared rice with the water used to prepare it is served for dinner along with cooked green mung beans/green grams or red cowpeas.

-This rice soup with green grams is an Indian recipe and to be specific, this is a South Indian Kerala style recipe which is a very popular, traditional, simple, delicious and healthy recipe perfect for a light dinner.
+This rice soup with green grams is an Indian recipe and to be specific, this is a South Indian Kerala style recipe which is a very popular, traditional, simple, delicious recipe perfect for a light dinner.

 This prepared rice with water is kind of rice soup and in Kerala you usually find boiled brown rice used more popularly.